billfitzgerald/personal-privacy-security/README.md

 As we continue to reclaim our rights to privacy, part of our work is normalizing behavior that protects privacy.
 If one person out of a thousand uses a VPN, that individual will stand out.
 If 200 people out of a thousand use a VPN, we begin to get some safety in numbers.
 Additionally, as more people use more privacy-protecting behaviors, we reduce the value of the data that is collected.
 If we pair privacy-protecting behavior with studying the companies that want to collect and use our information, we reduce the current state of information asymmetry.
 Reclaiming privacy is a choice.
 Sometimes it's not a convenient choice, but flossing, exercise, and eating well aren't always easy either.
 But when we make protecting our privacy a choice as an individual, we make it easier to protect ourselves and our communities.

+<h2 id="version">Version and Updates</h2>

+Version 1.1.
+November 9, 2024.

+**Note, 9 November 2024** - I allowed this guide to languish after I initially published it.
+Based on the events of the last few days I wanted to get it updated.
+This later version will likely be more opinionated than the earlier version. **End Note**

 <h2 id="licensing">Licensing Information</h2>

 This work is licensed under a [Creative Commons Attribution Share-Alike](https://creativecommons.org/licenses/by-sa/4.0/) License.
-The lead authors of this work are Bill Fitzgerald and Audrey Watters.
+The lead authors of the original work are Bill Fitzgerald and Audrey Watters.

+Updates to this work by Bill Fitzgerald